How to plan a wedding – Ivory Tribe style

 - If you’re set on a venue and a time of year and they don’t have availability, consider shifting the date to a day other than Saturday.
 Friday weddings are fabulous and magical mid-week weddings may just end up saving you some dollars also.

 In real life, few of us are event planners so planning a wedding day takes a lot of organisation.
-First step is to organise yourself.
-Lucky for you, we have the perfect wedding planning tool in our wedding planning book Bride Business.
-Bride Business takes your through your wedding planning step-by-step so you can keep cool, calm and collected every step of the way.
+First step is to organise yourselves and, we have the perfect wedding planning tool in our wedding planning book Wedding Plans.
+Wedding Plans takes your through your wedding planning step-by-step so you can keep cool, calm and collected every step of the way.

 Wedding planning is made up of so many moving parts.
 From setting the date, sending invites, booking vendors, make up trials, managing RSVP’s, writing vows, choosing music – are you losing the plot yet?
 The list really could go on, so you need a comprehensive checklist to make your wedding planning go tick-tick-boom!
 Set your checklists early, consider all aspects of your planning and eliminate stress where you can.